geoschem/geos-chem-shared-docs/supplemental-guides/species-guide.rst

 .. option:: Src_Value

-   Specifies a value for the tracer sink term.
+   Specifies a value for the tracer source term in :option:`Src_Units`.

 .. option:: Src_Vert

-   Specifies the vertical domain of the tracer sink term.
+   Specifies the vertical domain of the tracer source term.
 Allowable values are:

    .. option:: all